vwesterlund/ML-For-Beginners/2-Regression/2-Data/README.md

 [![Preparing and Visualizing data](https://img.youtube.com/vi/11AnOn_OAcE/0.jpg)](https://youtu.be/11AnOn_OAcE "Preparing and Visualizing data video - Click to Watch!")

-> 🎥 Click the image above for a video covering key aspects of this lesson
+> 🎥 Click the image above for a video covering key aspects of this lesson (18 minutes)

 ## Asking the right question of your data